 In this article, we’re sharing some practical tips and recipe ideas that are guaranteed to entice kids to try new veggies!

 Comments like “you have to eat your brussel sprouts before you get any dessert” send a message to children that vegetables are something that are not to be enjoyed.
 Try to create positive mealtime environments and avoid any negative connotations around vegetables.
 This can have profound effects on their future eating habits as well as leaving you stressed and frustrated.

-The more they see veggies, the more likely they are to eat them.
-Take your children grocery shopping and let them choose a veggie or two to try each week.
-Once they’re home, get the kids to help in the kitchen by washing, peeling or cutting up the vegetables using a kid-safe knife.
-If you’re lucky you might even get them to do the washing up!
+The more familiar children are with vegetables, the more likely they are to eat them.
+Take your kids grocery shopping and encourage them to choose a veggie or two to buy and try each week.
+Get them in the kitchen and involve them in age appropriate tasks such as washing vegetables or peeling and cutting using a child friendly knife.

-Veggies aren’t only great for main meals but also make versatile snack options.
-Mid-meal snacks are fantastic opportunities to bump up your little ones’ veggie intakes and will teach kids different ways of enjoying them.
-Find inspiration from some of our favourite veg-based snacks here:
+Veggies aren’t only great for main meals, but also make versatile snack options.
+Mid-meal snacks are fantastic opportunities to bump up your little ones’ veggie intake and will show children different ways of enjoying them.
+Find inspiration from some of our favourite veggie-based snacks here:

-Be careful not to bombard your child with several new foods at once.
-Presenting them with a bowl full of new foods can be quite overwhelming and chances are they’ll be less likely to try anything at all.
-Rather, offering a new food at a time with a familiar food which they enjoy will provide some comfort whilst encouraging them to taste something new.
+Be careful not to bombard your child with too many new vegetables at once, as this method will mean they’re unlikely to try anything at all.
+Rather, offering one new vegetable at a time alongside a familiar food that you know they enjoy, will provide some comfort whilst encouraging them to taste something new.